 You can vacuum your bedding in between washes to keep it clean.
 Use the brush attachment and run the vacuum cleaner over your linens.
 Empty the vacuum bag or dust cup after each session to ensure maximum suction.

-After a thorough vacuum, use a clean, damp sponge to wipe your bedding and remove any remaining pet hair.
+After a thorough vacuum, try using a clean, damp sponge to wipe your bedding and remove any remaining pet hair before making your bed.

 If you can, groom your pet multiple times a week to encourage shedding.
 This way, you can remove loose hair in a controlled manner instead of waiting for the fur to come off on your bed.

 While sharing your bed with your pet has its benefits, it also means dealing with excess fur and lingering odors.
 Giving your pet their own bed and training them to sleep there can help you reduce the amount of time they spend on yours.
-This will significantly reduce the amount of hair, fur, and dirt on your bedding, so you can easily keep it clean and odor-free for longer.
+This will significantly reduce the amount of hair, fur, and dirt on your bedding, so you can easily keep it cleaner and odor-free for longer.

-This is not a cleaning tip, but more of a camouflaging tip.
-If you aren’t allergic to pet hair, or you don’t mind pet hair on your bed as long as it’s not too visible, you can opt for patterned and printed sheets, comforters, quilts, and duvet covers.
+This is not a cleaning tip but more of a camouflaging tip.
+If you aren’t allergic to pet hair, or you don’t mind pet hair on your bed as long as it’s not too visible, you can opt for patterned and printed:

-These lovely patterns will add a bit of color to your room, and more importantly, they will help hide any lingering pet hair on your bed.
-With this simple change, you won’t see pet hair strewn all over your linens anymore!
+These lovely patterns will add a bit of color to your room, and more importantly, they will help hide any pet hair on your bed.

-Choose a simple command, like “up!” or “down!” and use positive reinforcement to reward good behavior.
+Stick to a simple command, like “up” or “down,” and use positive reinforcement to reward good behavior.
 Also, consider working with professional trainers if you’re having trouble on your own.

 When you don’t want your pet to sleep with you, or you want to keep them out of your bedroom when you step outside, get in the habit of closing your bedroom door.
-This is an easy way to keep your pet out of your bed and keep you from worrying about pet dander lingering on your linens.
+This is an easy way to keep your pet out of your bed and prevent you from worrying about pet dander lingering on your linens.

 If you’re looking for pet-friendly bedding, Southshore Fine Linens offers a wide range of luxury bedding and linen products that will meet all of your needs.
-These soft, plush, and affordable options are crafted from durable materials that can last for many years.
+Our affordable options are ultra soft, plush, and crafted from durable materials that can last for many years.